openwallet-foundation/tac/docs/projects/reviews/2024/2024-sd-jwt-kotlin-annual.md

 ### Performance Against Prior Goals

-The project implemented with success to it's initial goal but not well maintained or used.
+The project implemented with success to its initial goal but not well maintained or used.

 ### Next Year's Goals